National Museum of Serbia: Archeological collections

-The main collection consists of sculptures from Vinca (6th–5th millennium BC) such as Lady of Vinča and Lepenski Vir (7th millennium BC).
+The main collection consists of sculptures from Vinča (6th–5th millennium BC) such as Lady of Vinča and Lepenski Vir (7th millennium BC).

 There are also numerous sculptures, weapons, helmets and other items from ancient Rome, 1005 items from ancient Greece and various items of Celtic origin.
 The most valuable pieces from that period are Dupljaja Chariot (16th–13th century BC), golden masks from Trebeništa (6th century BC), household sets from Jabučje (1st century AD), the Belgrade Cameo (4th century) and a Silver belt with swastika (5th century BC).
 There is also a collection from ancient Egypt.
 The most famous piece is a rare gold sarcophagus and mummy of the Egyptian priest Nesmin.

 Numismatics

 The Numismatic Collection has more than 300,000 items (coins, medals, rings, seals).
 The collection is divided into ten smaller assemblies from 6th–5th century BC, and includes a collection of coins issued by Philip II of Macedon (359–336 BC) and Alexander the Great (336–323 BC).
 The collection also contains unique items: a golden medallion of Emperor Valentinian I, minted 364 AD, silver Dinars from the reign of King Stefan Radoslav of Serbia, and others.